Exciting, intelligent and versatile winger

 Technically gifted with pace to boot, Leroy Sane joined City in August 2016 as one of Europe’s hottest prospects.

-As he continued to impress at senior level, he wrote his name into the history books in March 2015 with a stunning strike to edge Real Madrid in a memorable 4-3 win in the Champions League, during a season in which he made 42 appearances and scored nine goals.
+As he continued to impress at senior level, he wrote his name into the history books in March 2015 with a stunning strike to edge Real Madrid in a memorable 4-3 win in the Champions League.

 Born to a rhythmic gymnast champion and a former footballer, Sane was destined for sporting greatness.
 With dual French and German citizenship, he had the option to represent either country, eventually opting for his birth nation Germany.

-A year and two trophies later and the exciting winger had won the PFA Young Player of the Year after an excellent second season in Manchester.
+A year and two trophies later and the exciting winger had won the PFA Young Player of the Year after an excellent second season in Manchester as Pep Guardiola’s side won the Premier League and Carabao Cup.